 - Harvest blooms in the morning.

-- Blooms last 5-7 days; adding sugar or preservative will increase vase life by a few days.
+- Blooms last 5-7 days; adding sugar or a floral preservative will increase vase life by a few days.

 Comment below if you have questions about how to grow sweet peas, or share varieties of sweet peas you’ve tried and loved.